 Symantec warns of more WMF glitches

-Days after Microsoft rushed out a patch for the extremely critical Windows Meta File (WMF) flaw, Cupertino, Calif.-based AV giant Symantec Corp. is warning
+Days after Microsoft rushed out a patch for the extremely critical Windows Meta File (WMF) flaw, Cupertino, Calif.-based AV giant Symantec Corp. is warning of additional security holes in the program.
+In a message to customers of its DeepSight Threat Management System, Symantec cited two new vulnerabilities reported on its BugTraq forum.

 "An attacker may leverage these issues to carry out a denial-of-service attack or execute arbitrary code on an affected computer with the privileges of the user viewing a malicious image," Symantec said.
 "An attacker may gain system privileges if an administrator views the malicious file.
 Local code execution may also facilitate a complete compromise."